falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 If you rather see it in [github](https://raw.githubusercontent.com/NissesSenap/falcosidekick-tekton/falco/main.go).

-Now that you know what I will make run in your cluster lets take a look at the Tekton yaml.
+Now that you know what I will make run in your cluster let us take a look at the Tekton yaml.

 #### Tekton pipeline